 Customer safety and security is CTA’s No. 1 priority.

 Under the leadership of Mayor Rahm Emanuel, a number of steps have been taken to improve efforts in tackling crimes committed across our bus and rail systems.
-These initiatives have included expanding police patrols across the system; increased undercover operations targeting pick-pocket theft rings, vandalism and other crimes; and the huge expansion of our video surveillance network to more than 23,000 cameras – making it one of the most comprehensive bus and rail camera network among U.S transit agencies.
+Since 2011, we've stepped our efforts across the board, which includes expanded police patrols across the system, increased undercover operations targeting pick-pocket theft rings, vandalism and other crimes; and the expansion of our video surveillance network to more than 23,000 cameras – making it one of the most comprehensive bus and rail camera network among U.S transit agencies.

 Cameras aiding in the fight against crime

-Our camera network has quickly become an invaluable tool for police and their investigations into crimes committed either on or near CTA properties.
-The cameras have been successfully used in detecting crime patterns and serial offenders involved in both reported and unreported crimes, and have led to the apprehension of offenders through real-time, remote policing missions.
+Our camera network is an invaluable tool for police and their investigations into crimes committed either on or near CTA properties.
+CTA cameras have been successfully used in detecting crime patterns and serial offenders involved in both reported and unreported crimes, and have even led to the apprehension of offenders through real-time, remote policing missions.

-So far, in the first half of 2014, images pulled from bus and rail system cameras have aided police in the identification, investigation and apprehension of at least 128 individuals involved in at least 116 reported cases of crime that occurred either on or near CTA properties.
+During 2014, CTA cameras aided police in the arrest of at least 235 individuals in connection with at least 230 cases where a crime was committed on or near CTA properties.

-The rail car cameras are the latest addition to our already extensive rail system camera network, which more than doubled in size following an aggressive plan announced in June 2011, to install 1,800+ cameras in rail stations and platform in less than six months.
-All 145 CTA rail stations are now fully equipped with multiple, high definition cameras, which can provide a live-feed to the CTA Control Center and the Office of Emergency Management (OEMC).
+June - November 2011: CTA's rail system camera network more than doubled in size under an aggressive and unprecedented effort to install more than 1,800 additional cameras in rail stations and platform in less than six months to ensure every rail station was equipped with multiple, high-definition cameras.
+These cameras can provide a live-feed to the CTA Control Center and the Office of Emergency Management (OEMC).

 - Mayor Emanuel, CTA Announce Serious Crimes, Thefts Continue Downward Trend on CTA Trains, Buses (press release, 07/29/2014)